-In the first nine chapters of Proverbs, King Solomon contrasts the call of wisdom to the temptation of the adulteress woman (Proverbs 2:16-22, 5:1-23, 6:23-35 & 7:1-27).
-Solomon mentions many of the devastating consequences of adultery.
-Here are just a few; (1) Adultery will cost a person much of their wealth (Proverbs 5:8-10), (2) The one who commits adultery will never have their shame forgotten in this life (Proverbs 6:33) and (3) Adultery arouses the angry and fury of the woman’s husband (Proverbs 6:34).
+For the first nine chapters of Proverbs King Solomon contrasts the call of wisdom to the temptation of the adulteress woman, Prov.
+2:16-22, 5:1-23, 6:23-35, 7:1-27, 8:1-9:18.
+Solomon continually makes mention of the many pitfalls and devastating consequences of adultery such as, “adultery arouses the angry and fury of the woman’s husband,” “the one who commits adultery will never have their shame forgotten in this life,” and “adultery will cost a man much of his wealth.”

-Paul also wrote in Ephesians 5:3, “But among you there must not be even a hint of sexual immorality.”
+Paul also wrote in Ephesians 5:3, “But among you there must not be even a hint of sexual immorality, or of any kind of impurity.”
 As a result, the above proverb can be understood for us in the New Covenant as a warning against all lust.
-God only ordained sex to be between a married man and woman (like Adam and Eve).
+God only ordained sexual union to be between a married man and woman (ex., Adam and Eve).
 Jesus also reinforced this concept of monogamous heterosexual marriage in Matthew 19:5.

 - Ask Jesus to purify your heart from all lust and perversion.

 - Be wise in your sexuality to guard yourself against temptation.
-For example, download accountability internet software, don’t watch unclean TV shows or movies and guard what magazines, books and music you feed your soul.
+For example, download accountability internet software, don’t watch unclean TV shows or movies, and guard what magazines/books/music your read and listen to.

 - Ask God to give you a spouse to fall in love with!
-If you’re already married, ask God to give you eyes only for your spouse.
+And if you’re already married, ask God to only give you eyes for your spouse.